nikitacometa/web-ai-chat/docs/backend_plan.md

 ### 2. POST /bet

-Processes a new bet, verifies the transaction, updates the game state, and enqueues an image generation job.
+Processes a new bet, verifies the transaction, updates the game state (including `current_deadline`, capped by `absolute_deadline`), and enqueues an image generation job.

 **Request:**
 ```json